20 Healthy Habits for Mental Wellness

 (9) The Garden View

 “Horticultural therapists say gardens produce the most positive effects on mental health, by providing a sense of control - the psychological counter to stress and anxiety. . .
-The science is now being used in hospitals and rehabilitation centres in the U.S., where "healing gardens" have been created for patients to look at and walk through” (George Gordon, Daily Mail).
+The science is now being used in hospitals and rehabilitation centers in the U.S., where "healing gardens" have been created for patients to look at and walk through” (George Gordon, Daily Mail).

 Studies show that regular hugs by relatives and friends result in increased nerve activity and upbeat moods.
 One recent study shows that an affectionate hug is more beneficial than regular church attendance in improving our frame of mind.